BattletechModders/CustomAmmoCategories/AdditionalFiles/CAC/README.txt

   "DestroyOnJamming": true/false, - if true on jamming weapon will be destroyed (need DamageOnJamming to be set true also) "FlatJammingChance": 1.0, - Chance of jamming weapon after fire.
 1.0 is jamm always.
 Unjamming logic implemented as in WeaponRealizer
                               NOTE!
 There FlatJammingChance can be altered via CACFlatJammingChance statistic value per actor's and/or per weapon's statistic collections
+  "RecoilJammingChance": 0.0, - addition to  FlatJammingChance based on recoil.
+Adds RecoilJammingChance * <RefireModifier> to FlatJammingChance
+                                <RefireModifier> is effective weapon's RefireModifier if roundsSinceLastFire < 2 and 0 otherwise.
+								Can be set for weapon, ammo and mode.
+Additive.
   "GunneryJammingBase": 5, -
   "GunneryJammingMult": 0.05, - this values uses to alter flat jamming chance by pilot skills
                                   formula effective jamming chance = FlatJammingChance + (GunneryJammingBase - Pilot Gunnery)* GunneryJammingMult